 A fter three successive terms as the Conservative Member of Parliament for Bexhill & Battle and over four years as Minister of State for Energy & Climate Change, I stood down from the House of Commons on the 30 March 2015 to rejoin the private sector.
-However, I will continue to be active in public policy, including in my new role as chair of the London Sustainable Development Commission and as a trustee of the Climate Group.
+However, I will continue to be active in public policy, as a member of the board of Environmental Defense Fund (Europe) and as a trustee of the Climate Group.

 It has been a huge privilege to serve the local community and I would like to thank all my former constituents for their tremendous support over the years.
 My successor Huw Merriman MP will do a terrific job as member of Parliament for Bexhill and Battle.
 All enquiries and issues relating to both the constituency and the Conservative Party should now be directed to Huw.

-Rt Hon Gregory Barker was the longest serving UK energy minister for a generation, serving as Minister of State for Energy & Climate Change from 2010 to 2014.
+Rt Hon Lord Barker of Battle PC served as UK Minister of State for Energy & Climate Change from 2010 to 2014.
 He presided over the largest ever expansion of UK clean energy, seeing the percentage of renewable electricity on the grid rise from 6% to 18%.

 He was elected to Parliament in 2001, serving on the Environmental Audit Select Committee 2001-2005.
 He was an early supporter of David Cameron.
-Following Mr Cameron’s leadership victory in 2005, Greg was appointed Shadow Environment Minister and helped the then new leader transform the Conservative approach to the environment and climate change issues.
-After being appointed Shadow Climate Change Minister Greg lead for the Conservatives on the passage of the historic UK Climate Change Act in 2008.
+Following Mr Cameron’s leadership victory in 2005, Lord Barker was appointed first shadow environment minister and helped the then new leader transform the Conservative approach to the environment and climate change issues.

-As Minister of State at the Department of Energy and Climate Change, his achievements included the creation of the Green Investment Bank, a radical new approach to energy efficiency and a massive expansion of decentralised energy including the deployment of 5GW of Solar PV, and panels on over 750k homes and the launch of the world first, Renewable Heat Incentive.
+Following the election of 2010 he was appointed Minister of State at the Department of Energy and Climate Change (DECC) and was appointed to the Privy Council in 2012.
+His achievements at the DECC included the creation of the Green Investment Bank, a radical new approach to energy efficiency and a massive expansion of decentralised energy, including the deployment of 5GW of Solar PV, and panels on over 750k homes.
+He over saw the launch of the world first, Renewable Heat Incentive.
 He helped deliver the comprehensive reform of the UK electricity sector, which has created the world’s largest offshore wind programme.
 He pioneered UK “green” trade missions abroad and in addition to his role at DECC, served as Minister for Business Engagement with India from 2012 – 2014.

-After Greg stood down from Government in July 2014, he was appointed the Prime Minister’s envoy on Climate Change but relinquished this formal role ahead of leaving the House of Commons in March 2015 to re-join the private sector.
+After Lord Barker stood down from Government in July 2014, he was appointed the Prime Minister’s envoy on Climate Change.
+He relinquished this formal role ahead of leaving the House of Commons in March 2015 to re-join the private sector.
 He now serves on the board of, and advises several major companies both at home and abroad.

-Greg was appointed chair of the London Sustainable Development Commission by Boris Johnson in January 2015 and also joined the London Infrastructure Delivery Board.
-He is a trustee of the Climate Group and serves on the European board of the Environmental Defense Fund and is a member of the board of De La Warr Pavilion.
+Lord Barker was appointed by Mayor Boris Johnson to Chair of the London Sustainable Development Commission, and served as a Member of the London Infrastructure Delivery Board from November 2015 until stepping down (following the change of Mayor) in November 2016.
+He is a trustee of the Climate Group, a member of the European board of the Environmental Defense Fund and a trustee of the board of De La Warr Pavilion.

 Letter from Prime Minster David Cameron to Gregory Barker following his decision to stand down as Envoy on Climate Change.